EmbeddedOS/embeddedos.github.io/_posts/2024-08-17-Build-A-x86-Bootloader-UEFI.md

 - A class 0 machine is legacy system with a legacy BIOS.
 - A class 1 machine is a UEFI system, but run in (Compatibility Support Module - a specification let UEFI emulate a legacy BIOS) CSM mode, It's only UEFI "within" the BIOS.
 - A class 2 machine is a UEFI system that run **UEFI BOOT** (can launch UEFI applications), also support CSM as a option.
-- A class 3 is same class 2 but without CSM supporting.
+- A class 3 is the same class 2 but without CSM supporting.

 #### 1.2.1.
 UEFI Booting